i77991113-lgtm/Digital-Notary-DApp/PROOF_OF_ORIGIN.md

 *Purpose: Proof of website update (new version) including all root files and updated `index.html` as of December 17, 2025.*

 ---
+*Current Proof of Origin package hash (SHA256):* `0e40f7c8311dbb1c789c3b1182df4f2fbb38193927a0f3e8ea540e119bec6dee` *Archive: digital-notary-proof-15-12-2025-v4.zip* *Contents: PROOF_OF_ORIGIN.md, README.md, ANNOUNCEMENT_DRAFT.md*
-*Current repository archive hash (SHA256):* `[ЗДЕСЬ БУДЕТ ХЭШ АРХИВА РЕПОЗИТОРИЯ]` *Note: This hash represents the complete repository archive (Digital-Notarius-Repository-17-12-2025.zip) containing this Proof of Origin document and all source files as of December 17, 2025.*
+*Note: This hash represents the complete Proof of Origin package containing this document and all supporting proof files as of December 17, 2025.*